Timoses/vim-venu/docs/import.md

 by `shortcut`).
 - `desc`: Right aligned text of the menu entry, if there is one.
 This is the portion following `<TAB>` special character in the menu entry name.
 - `priority`: Priority of the menu entry.
-Menus with a higher priority go more to the right.
+If two menus are in the same level, the one with greater priority value will be closer to the right side (see `:help menu-property`).
+This is similar to V̂enu's use of priority where menus with greater priority values are rendered closer to the bottom.
 - `shortcut`: Shortcut letter denoted with a preceding ampersand (&) in the menu name.
 - `submenus`: A list of menu entry dictionaries for submenus.